- 5G Steel, the 4G/5G network in industrial and critical environments, led by ArcelorMittal

 - A project requiring very high performance mobile broadband across several sites focused on industrial use cases, from mobile remote maintenance to autonomous vehicles

-ArcelorMittal France, Orange Business Services and Ericsson today announced the launch of 5G Steel to test 4G/5G connectivity at ArcelorMittal's industrial sites in France over the next three years.
+ArcelorMittal France, Orange Business and Ericsson today announced the launch of 5G Steel to test 4G/5G connectivity at ArcelorMittal's industrial sites in France over the next three years.
 The French government supports this initiative as part of the France Recovery plan.
 The Grand Port Maritime de Dunkerque, EasyMile and the Caisse des Dépôts are also among the project partners.

 This deployment will meet the needs for industrial network performance and connected workers and operations in a production environment on complex industrial sites.
 The benefits include better energy efficiency and worker safety.